 To help meet the urgent nationwide need for middle and high school STEM teachers, WGU offers an affordable, accredited, online Bachelor of Science degree program in Science Education (Secondary Physics).
 This program prepares students with knowledge of mechanical, electrical, wave motion, and conceptual physics, and provides both theoretical and practical application of teaching methodology, lesson planning, classroom management, and more.
-The program incorporates hands-on labs and a 12–20 week in-classroom teaching experience.
-WGU’s Bachelor of Science, Science Education (Secondary Physics) is accredited, and leads to initial teacher licensure in all 50 states.
+The Bachelor of Science, Science Education (Secondary Physics) includes hands-on labs and a 12–20 week in-classroom teaching experience, and leads to initial teacher licensure in all 50 states.
+WGU’s Teachers College is CAEP-accredited.

 WGU holds the same accreditation as many state universities.
 With unparalleled online flexibility, students can complete most of their coursework whenever and wherever works best for their schedule.
 Students also benefit from our competency-based learning model, which lets them pass most courses as quickly as they prove mastery of the material, making it possible to accelerate their progress and potentially graduate faster.
 Faculty Mentors work one-on-one with WGU students, providing dedicated coaching, guidance, and support from enrollment through graduation.